seinecle/gephi-tutorials/docs/generated-slides/subdir/working-from-the-source-en_temp_pdf.md

 The logic of the circle creation in OpenGL can be understood rather easily, by copying and modyfying the code used just above for the creation of nodes, and by looking at the online documentation on http://www.openglprojects.in/2014/03/draw-circle-opengl.html#gsc.tab=0[how to create shapes in OpenGL].

 //ST: !
 That's it.
 Now just run Gephi from source as we did before.
-From Gephi, open a network where nodes have a "cluster" attribute, and Gephi will draw circles around nodes from the same clusters:
+From Gephi, open a network where nodes have a "Modularity Class" attribute, and Gephi will draw circles around nodes from the same clusters:

 //ST: !

 video::Y3jk-_QaFx4[youtube, height=315, width=560, align="center"]

-== More tutorials on importing data to Gephi
+== More tutorials on using the source code of Gephi
-//ST: More tutorials on importing data to Gephi
+//ST: More tutorials on using the source code of Gephi
 //ST: !

-- https://github.com/gephi/gephi/wiki/Import-CSV-Data[The Gephi wiki on importing csv]
-- https://www.youtube.com/watch?v=3Im7vNRA2ns[Video "How to import a CSV into Gephi" by Jen Golbeck]
+- https://github.com/gephi/gephi[The Gephi readme with some instructions for developers]

 == the end